palladius/app-mod-workshop-set-by-step/workshop-steps/01-create-database/README.md

-Hey, we need a place where to store the Database in the Cloud!
+Hey, we need a place where to store the Database in the Cloud!!

 ## Create a SQL Instance (will take ~10min)